"

 (AWS, D1.1/D1.1M:2020, Table 6.11)

-Visual acceptance criteria for welder and welding operator testing are listed by area below.
-For welders interested in qualifying for production plate welding, please contact the testing facility and/or consult the latest version of D1.1 for the specific acceptance criteria.
+Testing has visual acceptance criteria for evaluating welder and welding operator performance.
+Welders interested in qualifying for production plate welding should contact the testing facility or consult the latest version of D1.1 for the specific acceptance criteria.
 The acceptance criteria are broken down into the following areas in Table 8.1 of AWS D1.1/D1.1M:2020:

 • Undercut